SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserAPIspecification.md

 	`void SecureBrowser.recorder.stopCapture()`

-1. R30. **Retrieve recording**.
-This method is called to retrieve base64 encoded audio data that was previously captured (or played back by the recorder).
-If the `END` event for audio capture includes the base64 encoded audio, then this call is optional.
-Note: If the event does not include the data, the testing application will be invoking this API directly in the callback for the `END` event.

-	`void  SecureBrowser.recorder.retrieveAudio(function callback)`

-	`callback` should be a function that looks like this:

-	` function(recordedAudio){...}`

-	null or undefined implies there was an error retrieving audio.

 1. R31. **Playback a recording**.
 This method is called to play back a recording made through the recorder at some prior time (even in a previous session of the browser) in an asynchronous manner.
-This API is optional if the browser supports HTML5 webaudio to play back encoded audio (encoded using the format specified in the `startcapture` call) obtained by a call to `retrieveAudio()`.
+This API is optional if the browser supports HTML5 WebAudio to play back encoded audio (encoded using the format specified in the `startcapture` call) obtained by a call to `retrieveAudio()`.
 The playback function is passed in the base64 audio string and a callback function.

 	`void SecureBrowser.recorder.play(b64audio, function callback)`